PREETIKATANEJA/Frontend-mentor-challenges/README.md

 # Frontend-mentor-challenges
-Submissions and solutions of challenges that I attempt on the Frontend Mentor.
+Submissions and solutions of challenges that I attempt on the Frontend Mentor